lewagon/dotfiles/05-Rails/11-WX-MP-API/01-WX-API/README.md

 ## Background & Objectives

-The objective of this challenge is to build a two-model Rails API  (such as restaurants and  reviews).
+The objective of this challenge is to build a two-model Rails API  (such as `Restaurant` and `Review`).
 This is similar to the [Yelp MVP](https://kitt.lewagon.com/camps/194/challenges?path=05-Rails/03-Rails-restaurant-reviews/02-Yelp-MVP) you built during Rails week